Astronauts-of-Create/Northstar-Redux/README.md

 - Keep commit messages short but descriptive and avoid commiting unrelated changes together.
 - When making a PR, avoid making changes unrelated to the main goal of what you're trying to change.
 - Do not make large changes without discussing them first.
 If in doubt please open an issue or join our [Discord](https://discord.gg/nn96VTzeqj).
+- Do not add mods as dependencies unless absolutely required.
+For testing in the development environment, mods should go in the `run/mods-obf/` folder
 - Always test your changes.
 Make sure that the code compiles and that the change works as expected.

 ## Known issues: